joshahussey/anthill/README.md

 `require("anthill.menu").toggle_ant_menu()`

 ## TODO
-- [x] Add list of builds
+- [x] Add list of builds - Core Functionality
-- [x] Add building from selection
+- [x] Add building from selection - Core Functionality
-- [ ] Add Build Description support
+- [x] Add Build Description support - 2023/06/18
-- [ ] Add Build Location support
-- [ ] Add dependency support
+- [x] Add dependency support - 2023/06/18
-- [ ] Add "Open Build File" support
+- [ ] Add "Open Build XML" support
 - [ ] Remove dependencies on JDTLS

 ## Credit
 ### ThePrimeagen/Harpoon
-A lot of this code is based off of [@ThePrimeagen's "Harpoon" plugin](https://github.com/ThePrimeagen/Harpoon) for Neovim.
+A lot of the UI code for AntHill is based off of [@ThePrimeagen's "Harpoon" plugin](https://github.com/ThePrimeagen/Harpoon) for Neovim.
 If you enjoy this plugin, you'll love Harpoon.
 (If you would rather this plugin not exist I will take it down.)